Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 # Introduction

-If you're looking for right click detection, scroll down to `addusecommand`.
+If you're looking for right click detection, scroll down to `auc2`.

 This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.
 This means it also doesn't require any experimental toggles.